Homestead Hack: Using Old Buttons As Baking Measurement Reminders

 So now when I’m baking (and especially when I’m changing a recipe) I use this handy hack to track ingredient measurements.

-I’ll bring out a small cup that I keep nearby containing a few of my grandmother’s old vintage buttons.
-Those vintage buttons will help me with my recipe.
+I’ll bring out a small vintage glass dish that I keep nearby containing a few of my grandmother’s old buttons.
+Those buttons will help me with my recipe.

 For making my multi-batch bread for instance, I’ll pick from that small cup 7 large black buttons and one smaller white one (for the 1/2 cup).